Other treatments for CML

 Stem cell transplant

-For more information on stem cell transplants for CLL, visit the Leukaemia Foundation and search for “stem cell transplants”.
+For more information on stem cell transplants for CML, see the Leukaemia Foundation.

-Your doctor may recommend other ways to manage and control symptoms of CLL and side effects of treatment.
+Less commonly, your doctor may recommend other therapies to manage some of the symptoms and side effects of CML.

 Download a PDF booklet on this topic.